malhajar17/ex_fl/experiments/rag-application/README.md

 The RAG (Retrieval-Augmented Generation) application is designed to provide an interactive interface for users to ask questions based on provided documents.

-## Start the FCS endpoints
+## Start the FlexAI endpoints

-Create the FCS secret that contains your HF token in order to access the inference models:
+Create the FlexAI secret that contains your HF token in order to access the inference models:

 ```bash
 # Enter your HF token value when prompted
 flexai secret create hf-token
 ```

-Start the FCS endpoint of the LLM:
+Start the FlexAI endpoint of the LLM:

 ```bash
 LLM_INFERENCE_NAME=qwen-llm